Jake-Evans17/ci-project-k8s/README.md

 Micro-Services:
 * Gateway
-* 2 clients for front-end web pages
+* 2 clients for front-end web pages, written in VueJS
-* 10 services - back-end APIs
+* 10 services - back-end APIs, written in nodeJS
-* Database - mongo
+* Mongo database

 ## How to Run